Support Cockpit Arts

 Year 4 participants included Sarah Marafie (jewellery), Chloe Owens (textiles and ceramics), Zoe Powell (textiles) and Mary Zreik (fashion and textiles).
-The Drapers’ Charitable Fund for a further year towards sustainable self-employment.
+The Drapers’ Charitable Fund supported Cockpit Arts to provide a further year of support for these participants, enabling them to continue their journey towards sustainable self-employment.

 The Year 3 cohort comprised Libby McMullin (cards), Natasha Nelson (hand made cards); Charlene Grandison (leather bags and accessories) and Crystal Griffiths (dolls).
 Natasha, Charlene and Crystal have been awarded a further year’s support by The Worshipful Company of Drapers.
 Read their success stories here: